Doug Burgum to Newsmax: Trump Sparks US Mining Revival

 "Last year we graduated 36,000 lawyers in this country.
 We graduated about 300 people with mining and metallurgical degrees," Burgum said.
 "Starting with the Obama administration and carried on with the Biden administration, we've killed the mining industry in this country."

-The secretary warned that China now controls between 85 and 100 percent of the world’s processing of top-tier minerals — much of it, he said, through operations that exploit workers and devastate the environment in Africa and Southeast Asia.
+The secretary warned that China now controls between 85% and 100% of the world's processing of top-tier minerals — much of it, he said, through operations that exploit workers and devastate the environment in Africa and Southeast Asia.

 "They're mining in Indonesia, they're mining in the Congo — destroying the environment, using slave labor," he said.
 "Then they bring it back to China, they process it, and now they're putting export controls on the rest of the world."